1000-THR/1000-THR/README.md

 ![image](https://i.imgur.com/V5v6xCn.gif)

-hi how do ppl do tis umm basic DNI + dni if you like roblox args or the Thatmob thing, you guys r obnoxiously annoying.
+hi how do ppl do tis umm basic DNI + dni if you like roblox args or the Thatmob thing, im uncomfortable with both

 im 16 dont be weird around me auugh